 What makes us show up as our absolute worst selves?

 Without writing a treatise, here’s the high level.

 The earliest part of our brain, the amygdala, is wired to protect us.

 It lives in fear.

-Our primal, lizard brain is suddenly in the driver’s seat and our executive brain where rational thought, decision-making, and compassion live is blindfolded, bound and gagged, and shoved into the trunk.
+Our primal, lizard brain is suddenly in the driver’s seat, and our executive brain, where rational thought, decision-making, and compassion live, is blindfolded, bound, gagged, and shoved into the trunk.

 So what do we do?